Campbell Postnuptial Agreements Lawyers

 Another detail is that effective postnuptial agreements can’t mention information about child custody or child support.
 These family law matters that pertain to children have to be worked out during the divorce proceedings, not in a postnuptial or prenuptial agreement.

 If your agreement seems grossly unfair to one party or includes information on handling family law issues regarding the children, you must modify it before a judge signs it.
 Even if a judge ends up signing it despite its flaws, they likely won’t enforce the contract in court in the future.
-If you want to ensure that the agreement you draft is not only in your best interests but also enforceable, hire a family law attorney to help.
+If you want to ensure that the agreement you draft is not only in your best interests but also enforceable, hire a postnuptial agreement attorney to help.
 Contact our Campbell law firm for a consultation today.

 At Hepner & Pagan, LLP, we have experience drafting and reviewing prenuptial and postnuptial agreements for spouses throughout Santa Clara County.
 We want to make sure the contract is in your best interests and meets all the standards concerning public policy in California so that you don’t have to spend time adjusting it in the event that your marriage ends in the future.
 If you want to ensure your agreement is done right the first time, hire a caring family law attorney from our firm.